The NY Working Woman's Pocket Guide

 Being pregnant does not give your employer license to make assumptions about your ability to work or put your job in jeopardy.
 This is called pregnancy discrimination.
 Under federal, state, and local anti-discrimination laws, employers cannot treat you unfavorably because you are pregnant, recovering from childbirth, or have a medical condition related to your pregnancy or childbirth.

 Am I covered?

-If you are pregnant, recovering from childbirth, or have a related medical condition and work for, or are applying to work for, an employer in New York State who has four or more employees, then you are covered.
+If you are pregnant, recovering from childbirth, or have a related medical condition and work for, or are applying to work for, an employer in New York State, then you are covered.

 What does pregnancy discrimination look like?

 - Fire you or cut your hours when they find out you’re pregnant.

 - Force you on leave during your pregnancy, unless your pregnancy prevents you from reasonably performing your job with accommodation.

 - Treat you differently from other co-workers just because you are pregnant.
 For instance, if your employer provides certain benefits or accommodations to non-pregnant employees (such as light duty) and then refuses to provide the same or similar accommodations to pregnant workers, this could be evidence of pregnancy discrimination.

 - Deny you fringe benefits that they offer to other employees.

 If you are applying for a job, an employer cannot: